The Human Truth Foundation

 For more, see:

-Congo, DR is 67th in the world with regard to its responsibility towards the environment.
-This is derived from 21 data sets.
-Congo, DR does the best in reducing annual meat consumption per person39.
-It comes in the best 20 in energy to GDP efficiency40.
+With regard to its responsibility towards the environment, Congo, DR is 67th in the world.
+This is calculated from 21 data sets.
+Congo, DR does the best in reducing annual meat consumption per person43.
+It comes in the best 20 when it comes to energy to GDP efficiency44.
 It does better than average in its sign-up rate to major international accords on protecting the environment.
-But, things still need to improve in Congo, DR. Congo, DR does worse than average for the rate of rational beliefs on the environment in the population41 and in its forested percent change 2000-202042.
-And finally, it falls into the worst-performing 20 in its environmental performance43 (amongst the worst in Africa).
+But, things could still be better.
+Congo, DR does worse than average in the rate of rational beliefs on the environment in the population45 and in its forested percent change 2000-202046.
+And finally, it falls into the worst 20 in its environmental performance47 (one of the worst in Africa).

 Forest Area Change 2000-2020